CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 Our testing procedure to ensure that all classes in the given subject are included when searched with the key word of the subject.
 Require that classes not found in the subject aren't misplaced (example:
-English literature and composition found under key word “Math”.
+English literature and composition found under key word “Math”) and include all classes contained in the key word(example: Calculus is not found under Math key word) .

 ## Ability to Print and Share Schedules
 ### Functionality